 - The vampires in The Breed were this way.
 They wore sunglasses during the day and in their world, it was the eye sensitivity that gave way to the idea of vampires being allergic to sunlight.

-- Richard B. Riddick suffered from this as a side effect of his eyes having been modified to let him see in the dark.
+- The Chronicles of Riddick: Richard B. Riddick suffered from this as a side effect of his eyes having been modified to let him see in the dark.
 He normally wears welding goggles to compensate.

 - Elwood suffers this when he finally takes his sunglasses off in Blues Brothers 2000.